MIDS-scaling-up/v2/week01/hw/Readme.md

 ### Setting up screen sharing for the Jetson
 You will need to have a keyboard, mouse, and monitor attached to your Jetson; but it is also extremely convenient to set up screen sharing, so you can see the Jetson desktop remotely.
 This is needed, for instance, when you want to show Jetson's screen over a web conference - plus it's a lot easier than switching between monitors all the time.

-1. Get a screen sharing client.
-If you are on a Mac, you should all set; it's located under System Preferences / Sharing.
-If you are on Windows, you can install [TightVNC](https://www.tightvnc.com/) or another VNC client of your choice.
+1. Get a VNC screen sharing client.
+You can install [TightVNC](https://www.tightvnc.com/) or another VNC client of your choice.
 On Linux, you can use [Remmina](https://remmina.org/), which you likely already have installed.
 2. Configure your Jetson for remote screen sharing.
 * Launch the desktop sharing utility: